TAFDC and parents with disabilities

 To be disabled under the TAFDC rules you must either

-• receive SSI or Social Security disability, or
+• get SSI or Social Security disability, or

 • have a physical or mental impairment that lasts at least 3 months and substantially reduces or eliminates your ability to support yourself.